 Although modern science and medicine have only just begun to understand the critical role of the pineal gland, ancient cultures and traditions already have this knowledge.

 For Buddhists, the pineal is a symbol of spiritual awakening.
 In Hinduism, the pineal is the seat of intuition and clairvoyance.
-For Taoists, the pineal is the mind’s eye or the heavenly eye.
+For Taoists, the pineal is the mind or the heavenly eye.

-In ancient Egypt, we find numerous references to the third eye and the pineal region.
-In Matthew 6:22, the Bible says, “The light of the body is the eye; therefore, if your eye is unique, your whole body will be full of light ».
+We find numerous references to the third eye and the pineal region in ancient Egypt.
+In Matthew 6:22, the Bible says, “The light of the body is the eye; therefore, if your eye is unique, your whole body will be full of light.»

 Notice how “eye” is unique and “your eye is unique.”
 The ancient Greeks believed that the pineal was our connection to thought itself.
 Herophilus described it as the “sphincter of thought.”

 The French mathematician and philosopher René Descartes shared this opinion.
 Speaking of the pineal, he wrote in Treatise of Man: “My point of view is that this gland is the main seat of the soul and the place where all thoughts are formed.”

 For at least several thousand years, both in the East and the West, the pineal gland has been seen as a connecting link between the physical (3D) world and a psychic dimension beyond it.

 Why is the pineal gland called the third eye?